orjandesmet/ngx-library-assets/README.md

 ## How to use this

+1. Install using yarn or npm: `yarn add -D ngx-library-assets`
-1. In angular.json:
+2. In angular.json:

 * set the builder for the serve target to `ngx-library-assets:dev-server`
 * set the builder for the build target to `ngx-library-assets:browser`

-2. In your application, add an include.json file inside src/assets
+3. In your application, add an include.json file inside src/assets

 ```json
 {